CPS-IT/project-builder/docs/development/build-steps.md

 confirmation and have the command run without user intervention by setting the `skipConfirmation: true` in the [step option configuration](configuration.md#structure).

-Additionally, you can opt to ignore the result of a potentially failing command run with `allowFailures: true` to ensure the project generation would not abort because of that failure.
+Additionally, you can opt to ignore the result of a potentially failing command run with `allowFailure: true` to ensure the project generation would not abort because of that failure.
 ```